Javascript is not enabled.

 Real summonses for jury duty and notices that you’ve skipped it come in the mail.
 No court official will demand payment or personal information from you over the phone.
 And if you genuinely have missed jury duty, no fine will be imposed until you have a chance to appear in court to explain your failure to appear.

-Federal court officials in Georgia said victims have paid as much as $13,000 to jury duty scammers threatening them with jail time.
-Ironically, people in prison have carried out some of the biggest such cons in recent years, using contraband cellphones and employing caller ID “spoofing” and other easily accessible tech tools that make it seem as if they’re calling from a local courthouse, police department or sheriff’s office.
+Ironically, people in prison have carried out some of the most widespread jury duty scams in recent years, using contraband cellphones and employing caller ID “spoofing” and other easily accessible tech tools that make it seem as if they’re calling from a local courthouse, police department or sheriff’s office.

 • You receive a phone call or email claiming you’ve missed jury duty and must pay an immediate fine to avoid arrest.

-• Do hang up if someone claiming to be a U.S. marshal or court official calls you out of the blue with a jury duty warning.
+• Hang up if someone claiming to be a U.S. marshal or court official calls you out of the blue with a jury duty warning.

-• Do know how courts actually handle jury matters.
+• Know how courts actually handle jury matters.
 Genuine communications about jury service come by mail, not phone or email, and court officials will not ask you for sensitive information.

-• Do get in touch with the relevant federal, state or local court to see if you have an actual jury duty problem.
+• Contact the relevant federal, state or local court to see if you have an actual jury duty problem.
 Search online for contact information and only call numbers you find on official websites.

 • Don’t give out personal or financial information over the phone or by email to a purported court official.

-• Don’t respond to emails or call back numbers in robocalls or voicemails about missed jury service.
-Look up and call the official number for a court or law enforcement agency to see if it has attempted to contact you.
+• If you receive an email or voicemail about missed jury service, look up and call the official number for a court or law enforcement agency to see if it has attempted to contact you.

 • Don’t assume a call is legitimate because caller ID says it comes from a court office or law enforcement agency.
 Scammers use spoofing technology to trick caller ID.